Full of opportunities, from substantive work to clear pathways for progression, the future at this truly global outfit looks Bright.

 Number of interviews outside OCI and callbacks: undisclosed

-Norton Rose Fullbright sponsors and participates in over 150 events each year, placing an emphasis on staying engaged with students to build relationships with them by collaborating with law schools and affinity groups.
-Across all OCI programs the firm typically interviews around 500 candidates each year, curating the interviewees to reflect the range of practices on offer, offices, and lawyer experience levels.
-“Students often meet with alumni of their law school, as well as a mix of junior associates, senior attorneys, and even firm leaders,” Cox outlines, to ensure that candidates are given “a well rounded perspective on our culture and the breadth of career paths at the firm.”
+Norton Rose Fulbright sponsors and participates in more than 150 events each year, placing an emphasis on staying engaged with students to build relationships through collaboration with law schools and affinity groups.
+“Students often meet with alumni of their law school, as well as a mix of junior associates, senior lawyers and even firm leaders,” Cox outlines, to ensure that candidates are given “a well-rounded perspective on our culture and the breadth of career paths at the firm.”

-Interviewers aim to keep initial interviews “conversational and aimed at understanding a candidate’s interest in Norton Rose Fulbright and the practice of law,” exploring a candidate’s motivations for choosing law their practice area of interest.
+Interviewers look to keep initial meetings “conversational and aimed at understanding a candidate’s interest in Norton Rose Fulbright and the practice of law,” exploring their practice areas of interest.
 Of course, a “strong academic performance” is expected, Cox tells us, but the firm also actively looks for “leadership skills, intellectual curiosity, and a desire to grow within a collaborative, client-focused environment.
-We also tend to favor candidates who show a strong commitment to their own careers.”
+We also tend to pursue candidates who show a strong commitment to their own careers.”

 Top tips for this stage:

 “Know about the firm, including offices and practice areas.
 Be prepared to explain why Norton Rose Fulbright is right for you.
-Come also prepared to tell your story—why you chose law, what you're passionate about, and what you’re looking for in a law firm.
-We look for candidates who have taken the time to research our firm, understand our practices, and are curious about the people and the work we do.” – Hiring Partner, Beau Cox
+Come prepared to tell your story—why you chose law, what you're passionate about and what you’re looking for in a law firm.
+We appreciate candidates who have taken the time to research our firm, understand our practices and are curious about our people and the work we do.” – Hiring Partner, Beau Cox

 Callbacks